NASA-PDS/registry/docker/README.md

 ```
 Note: This may take several minutes, including data loading  delays between components.

-6) To clean the deployment, execute the following command.
+6) To clean the deployment, including the data volumes, execute the following command.
 ```
-docker compose --profile=int-registry-service-loader down
+docker compose --profile=int-registry-service-loader down --volume
 ```